 Evernote Screen clipping or Screen shots has become my favourite favourite Evernote Feature.
-The business world has been using screenshots extensively for years though.
-So as the world becomes more and more suspicious of the guy two cubicles down so the ability to prove what we’ve been up to is more important now than ever. or my dodgy wallpaper.
+The ability to take a screenshot has long been a staple of the business world.
+As distrustful as the world is there’s always need to prove what we’ve been up too. or my dodgy wallpaper.

 Before I go on if you’re extra observant you’ll see that all my blog posts are now available for PDF download.
 (There is a link at the end of each post) In case you’re one of those odd people who like hard copies of things or you’d like to save them in Evernote without having to clip a screenshot.
 Or having it look like plain text in evernote.